Xomega-Net/Xomega.Docs/docs/visual-studio/editing-models/collapsing.md

 In fact, each Xomega model file is initially open being collapsed to definitions to allow you to quickly and easily get to the right part and expand the nodes you are interested in.

-:::info
+:::tip
-You can configure which elements are collapsed or expanded when you collapse to definitions in the underlying XSD schema.
+You can [configure which elements are collapsed or expanded](../extend/editor#configuring-collapse-to-definitions) when you collapse to definitions in the underlying XSD schema.
 :::

 :::note